 The program also includes a parallel program of training in a range of Transversal Skills for developing their academic careers, and poster sessions for the participants to present their PhD research projects.

 Who can apply?

-This PhD Academy is offered to PhD students, post-docs and researchers in Urban Design, Urban Studies, Urban planning, Geography, Sociology, Economics, History of cities and water, Environmental Science and Engineering.
+This PhD Academy is offered to PhD students, post-docs and young researchers in Urban Design, Urban Studies, Urban planning, Geography, Sociology, Economics, History of cities and water, Environmental Science and Engineering.

 This PhD Academy is a postponed 2020 activity.
 Applications are currently closed, however, should any places become available, a new call for applications will be opened on December 5, 2020.

 Sign up for VIU communications to receive updates by email.